danilocangucu/hsk-bikeapp/README.md

 ## Reflections

 I am very happy and proud of this project, having devoted substantial time and effort to it.
-My motivation arises not only from my aspiration to join the Dev Academy but also from my innate drive to excel in tasks - perhaps a characteristic of my Capricorn nature?
+My motivation arises not only from my aspiration to join the Dev Academy but also from my inability to let a problem rest when it is not solved - perhaps a characteristic of my Capricorn nature? ;)

 During this journey, I acquired valuable knowledge on various services such as AWS, Mapbox, and Google Cloud API.
 Moreover, I sharpened my skills in E2E testing, Go, JavaScript, and HTML/CSS.
 From the beginning, I aimed to challenge myself and broaden my expertise in specific areas.
 For instance, I was intrigued by the video effect visible upon page load.
 I encountered it on a website during my daily "web design exploration" activity through websites ([Awwwards](https://www.awwwards.com/) is my favourite!) and thought it would be an interesting addition to this project.
-At one point, I became enamored with the idea of using the official HSL maps with Mapbox - yes, I explored HSLdevcom's GitHub, and obtained a Digitransit API key.
+At one point, I became enamored with the idea of using the official HSL maps with Mapbox - so I explored HSLdevcom's GitHub, and obtained a Digitransit API key.
 I spent a couple of days attempting to make it work, but success eluded me (for now!).

 What began as a simple intention to complete one or two "extra section" tasks rapidly evolved into an insatiable thirst for exploring and experimenting with new features and technologies.
-And I accomplished them all!
 Given the wealth of learning opportunities presented by the assignment, I anticipate that the Academy will provide numerous challenges for me to explore and share with my peers - YAY!

 ### Future Improvements
 While I take pride in this project, there are certain aspects that could use some improvement.
 Therefore, I plan to continue updating the project even after submitting it to Solita on Sunday, 07.05.2023.
 Here's a list of areas for improvement that I've noted down in my notebook: